Digital commons: Open-source agriculture

 Open-source agriculture emerges as a technology-oriented social movement.
 It aligns itself with other technology- and product-oriented movements, which seek to create alternative technological practices and artifacts.
 Examples of such movements range from the Luddite movement of the nineteenth century, which opposed profit-driven technologies, to the appropriate technology movement of the 1970s, advocating for human-centered, small-scale, affordable, and environmentally friendly technology with local autonomy.
 Additionally, the organic food movement promoting alternative agricultural methods and the open-source software and hardware movement opposing proprietary software and hardware production have contributed to the legacy on which open-source agriculture now builds.

 Open-source agriculture follows the principles of open-source software development, facilitating the sharing of agricultural knowledge, practices, and data within the farming community.
 By encouraging collaboration and transparency, this movement aims to enhance innovation and efficiency in farming practices.
 Farmers can freely access, modify, and redistribute information, empowering them with customizable agricultural technologies and solutions suited to their unique contexts.
 By adopting open-source principles, open-source agriculture strives to foster sustainability and resilience in the agricultural sector while challenging traditional proprietary approaches.
 Through its inclusive approach to agricultural innovation, the movement seeks to create a more equitable and sustainable future for farmers and communities worldwide.

 Issues

 Opportunity of digital commons

 The usage of digital commons has led to the disruption of industries that benefited from publishing (authors and publishers) while providing potential to other industries.
 Many wikis help to pass knowledge to be used in a productive manner.
 They also have increased opportunities in education, healthcare, manufacturing, governance, finance, science, etc.

-Massive open online courses (MOOCs) are a great example of opportunities that digital commons bring, by bringing the opportunity to access high quality education to many people.
-Mayo Clinic is another example of spreading the medical knowledge to public availability.
-Nowadays most scientific journals have an online presence as well.
+Massive open online courses are among the opportunities made possible by the digital commons, giving many people access to education.
+Mayo Clinic makes medical knowledge publicly available.
+Some scientific journals provide online access to their content.